microfoam/maximal/README.md

 maximal is a program for maximal homology alignment (MHA), originally created and written by Albert Erives.
 Additional help options can be seen by running ./maximal without any options specified.

 Below is a guide to key files in the maximal software project and their naming schemes.
+These versioning aspect of the naming scheme will likely be updated given the recent migration to a github repository.
+How this is going to be done is under deliberation.
 _______________________________________________
-FILE: maximal, m272 ("272 is VERSION-SPECIFIC)
+FILE: maximal, m272 ("272" is VERSION-SPECIFIC)

 This is an Apple Mac executable (for now) of the gcc compiled code.
 Previous versions of maximal that are useful for comparing runs are named "m#").